Catholic Activity: Day Three—Activities for the Feast of the Holy Family

 The Church takes us today to Nazareth, into the blessed home that witnessed the Incarnation of the eternal Word in Mary's chaste womb.
 She shows us Jesus, Mary and Joseph, the Holy Family, the "blessed trinity" on earth, the first Catholic Church in which "through Him and with Him and in Him" all honor and glory was given to the Blessed Trinity above.
-"Blessed are they that dwell in Thy house, 0 Lord, they shall praise Thee forever and ever" (text from the old gradual)
+"Blessed are they that dwell in Thy house, O Lord, they shall praise Thee forever and ever" (text from the old Gradual)

-The Gospel in Year B is from Luke, which describes the life of the Holy Family, a life of prayer, love and obedience.
+The Gospel in the Lectionary Cycle B is from Luke, which describes the life of the Holy Family, a life of prayer, love and obedience.
 In holy fellowship the Three go to Jerusalem, to God's Temple, to sacrifice to the Most High, singing in their hearts: "One thing I have asked of the Lord, this will I seek after, that I may dwell in the house of the Lord all the days of my life."
 This spirit of prayer and sacrifice they take back to their little home, preserve it until the day when they return to the Holy City to renew and deepen it.

 Furthermore, the Gospel shows the holy love which unites Mary to Joseph and both to the divine Child.
 "Behold Thy father and I were seeking Thee sorrowing."
 A loving seeking of the Beloved!
 And how touching are the few but significant words: "And He was subject to them."
 The Son of God subject, obedient to Mary and Joseph!